-Despite losing the ball in the opening set of the second half, Williamson scored his second off a scrum to bring the score to 14-8.
+Despite losing the ball in the opening set of the second half, Glen Innes were first to score when Williamson found space off a scrum.

 Narwan’s Wes Kelly broke through the line next to retake the lead for his side.

 Narwan’s Elijah Tighe capitalised on a Magpies mistake for the visitors to extend to 26-14.